Bedford, NH Resources

 For example, the prosecution may not introduce evidence that was obtained through an unlawful search and seizure.
 This can happen if law enforcement failed to secure a warrant in advance, and if none of the exceptions to the warrant requirement apply.
 When evidence was improperly obtained, it can be excluded from consideration, which in some cases results in the prosecution reducing or dismissing the charges.

 One of the most commonly charged crimes is driving while intoxicated (DWI), also known as driving under the influence (DUI).
 In New Hampshire, the legal limit for a driver’s blood alcohol concentration (BAC) is .08 percent, and it is lower for commercial and underage drivers.
 If you are arrested for drunk driving, you could face serious penalties if you are convicted, such as fines, mandatory treatment programs, license suspension or revocation, and even jail time.
-However, the skilled lawyers at Tenn And Tenn can help you try to avoid or minimize these consequences.
+However, the skilled Bedford DUI attorneys at Tenn And Tenn can help you try to avoid or minimize these consequences.
 In some situations, the police officer may not have had a sufficient reason to stop a defendant’s car, or in other circumstances the tests of the defendant’s BAC may not have been properly performed.

 Protect Your Interests in Family Law Disputes